 - Cat tree

 You might call a local veterinary office and ask about one-time vaccinations and other medical treatments.
-If you are responsible for spaying or neutering your pet, you should know how much that procedure will cost.
+If you are responsible for spaying or neutering your dog or cat, you should know how much that procedure will cost.

 Estimate Recurring Expenses